bigandy/11ty-site/src/site/now.md

 ## Fitness

 Running is taking most of my time and enjoyment which is great because I love running in the mud and cooler weather.
-As of last week I have also just started going back to the gym again after a few months away so I will be using that to improve my upper body strength and get some variation from something that is not running.
-So I am running three or four times a week, and gyming once or twice.
+I have not been to the gym which is something that will change when I am able after the Virus.
+I am running three or four times a week, totalling 20+ miles a week.
+I think I will increase this to 25 miles a week in the next few weeks now that Spring is almost here.

-I'm keeping my eye out for some good running races to enter.
+I'm still keeping my eye out for some good running races to enter.

 ## Family

 Marion and the kids are well.
-Marion's currently in South Africa for work so I'm looking after the children.
-Arthur started Primary School last September and is having a great time.
-Everyone is looking forward to the half-term break.
+Easter is on the horizon and I am looking forward to having a proper holiday with the family.

 Credit for now page: [first seen on Derek Sivers now page](https://sivers.org/now)